kwoner61/fend/projects/weather-journal-app/README.md

 # My Weather-Journal App implementation

 ## Overview
-The Node app is hosted on an AWS Lightsail instance.

-You can access the demo [here](http://18.207.35.28:8080/).
+This is an Express application that makes a RESTful call to Open Weather's API and logs the weather data along with the user's journal entry.

-## Instructions
+## Build Instructions
 `npm install & node server.js`